gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It is no longer possible to provide a repository to the `PublishToMavenLocal` task.
 Use `PublishToMavenRepository` instead.

+### Changed default assembler executable for GCC/Clang tool chains

+The default tool used when turning assembler into object files is now `gcc` or `clang` instead of `as`.
+Some arguments that were specific to `as` were converted to the GCC/Clang equivalents.
+If you were passing arguments to the assembler, you may now need to use `-Wa` when passing them.
+See [GCC's documentation](https://gcc.gnu.org/onlinedocs/gcc/Assembler-Options.html) for passing arguments to the assembler.

 ### `CommandLineToolConfiguration.withArguments()` semantics have changed

 `withArguments()` used to be called just before Gradle built the command-line arguments for the underlying tool for each source file.